-In 2019, the Bank declared and paid dividends of KZT 1,899,990 thousand, KZT 133,445 per ordinary share (2018: none).
+In 2020 the Bank did not declare and pay dividends (2019: KZT 1,899,990 thousand, KZT 133,445 per one ordinary share).

 (c) Nature and purpose of reserves

 Until 2013, in accordance with Resolution #196 On Establishment of Minimum Limit on Reserve Capital of Second-Tier Banks issued by the Committee on 28 August 2009, the Bank had to establish reserve capital by transferring an amount from retained earnings to a non-distributable reserve.
 The amount to be transferred each year was calculated as the net profit for the preceding year before distribution of dividends attributable to ordinary shareholders, multiplied by the percentage increase in classified assets and contingent liabilities (as defined in the Resolution #296 On Approval of the Rules of Classification of Assets, Contingent Liabilities and Creation of Provisions (Reserves) against Assets and Contingent Liabilities issued by the Committee on 25 December 2006) during the preceding year.
 Such percentage increase had to be not less than 10% and not more than 100%.
 Those Resolutions ceased to be in force during 2013.